kheperV3/LoveBirds/README.md

   ##### Start the programs on boot
-  Copy the content of this GIT of the directory /LB in /home/pi/LB sudo cp /home/pi/LB/rc.local  /etc boot the sytem and start a browser from any computer of your local network to complete the configuration of Telegram (see the instructable from that point.)
+  Copy the content of this GIT of the directory /LB in /home/pi/LB to start the valentin program at startup : sudo cp /home/pi/LB/rc.local  /etc boot the sytem and start a browser from any computer of your local network to complete the configuration of Telegram (see the instructable from that point.)